samsmithnz/GitVersionHack/README.md

 # GitVersionHack

 This is my new update.
-It adds a new feature.
+It adds a two new features.